 The Science News in High Schools program launched in September 2015, as part of a larger commitment to create a more scientifically literate society.
 With generous funding from Regeneron, the Society has expanded the reach of Science News in High Schools to 4,000 additional public high schools and public charter schools.

 Science News, published since 1922, provides an approachable overview from all fields and applications of STEM.
 The magazine is written by a staff of experienced science journalists, many with Ph.D.s in scientific disciplines.

 Participating high schools receive:

-If you are interested in having your school considered for future participation in this program, please complete the SNHS Interest Form.
+If you are interested in having your school considered for future participation in this program, please fill out our interest form.